-Once an LEA is set up to use ADEConnect, administration of ALL LEA users is delegated to and is fully managed by the LEA.
+Once a Parent Entity is set up to use ADEConnect, administration of ALL users is delegated to and is fully managed by the Parent Entity.
 In other words, ADE trusts you to manage your own users.
-That means no more waiting for the ADE to add, modify, or delete user permissions – LEAs can make changes that take effect immediately.
+That means no more waiting for the ADE to add, modify, or delete user permissions – Parent Entities can make changes that take effect immediately.
 At present, ADEConnect operates according to two models: Access via the Student Information System (SIS and also known as Federated) and Direct Sign-on.
-The Federated model is the standard toward which ADE is moving.
+The Student Information System model is the standard toward which ADE is moving.

 ADE has been working with the SIS vendors in the state to add SAML 2.0 Identity Provider Services in their products.
-If an LEA is using an ADEConnect-enabled SIS, users that are logged into that SIS can access ADEConnect managed applications via single sign-on.
-The Entity administrator simply configures the SIS with the users’ roles and other pertinent information; ADEConnect will validate that information and grant access to users.
+If a Parent Entity is using an ADEConnect-enabled SIS, users that are logged into that SIS can access ADE applications via single sign-on.
+The Entity administrator simply configures the SIS with the users’ AZDash application roles and other pertinent information.
+ADEConnect will validate that information and grant access to users.
 NOTE: If a user requires access to any other ADE Applications, the user account must be set up manually in the Entity Administration application with the appropriate entity access and ADE application roles by the Entity Administrator.
 Simply ensure the email address for the users are the same within the Entity Administration application and the SIS.
 This will ensure that all of the assigned ADE applications will display for the user on their ADEConnect home page when accessing ADEConnect via the SIS.
 For assistance, review the Entity Administrator training videos.

 ADEConnect uses industry standard SAML 2.0.
 A list of SIS platforms and version numbers that have been tested with ADEConnect is maintained on this site.
-If your SIS is compatible and you have not already integrated ADEConnect, contact the AELAS Outreach Team by phone (602-542-7378 / 866-577-9636) or email ([email protected]).
+If your SIS is compatible and you have not already integrated ADEConnect, contact the ADE Support by phone (602-542-7378 / 866-577-9636) or email ([email protected]).

 Secure-Socket-Layer (SSL) Enabled